0mar/mercurial/README.md

 ### Known issues ###

+When running Mercurial on (my) Mac, exiting the simulation sometimes causes it to hang unless the process is aborted manually.
+On several (again, of my) Linux distributions, this is not the case.
+I suspect there to be a mismatch in how Conda interacts with the tkinter module on macOS.

-This simulation has points for improvement.
+Other than that, this simulation has points for improvement.
 The biggest issue is the lack of tests and maintaining thereof.

 ### Contribution guidelines ###